 Mrs Thompson has a background in primary industries and community health.
 Sarah and her family have run a mixed farming enterprise in the Upper Hunter Valley in NSW for 40 years.
-She has held numerous elective representative positions within the NSW state farming organisation, NSW Farmers, and is currently an elected representative on their Executive Councillor and a member of the Rural Affairs Policy Area.
+She has held numerous elective representative positions within the NSW state farming organisation, NSW Farmers, and is currently an elected representative on their Executive Council and a member of the Rural Affairs Policy Area.
 In her positions within NSW Farmers, Mrs Thompson played an advocacy role supporting the initiative to establish Primary Industries Education Foundation Australia and continues to be a key advocate of the need for primary industries-based content and contexts across the curriculum, to enable future generations to understand where and how our food is produced.
-She brings to the Board a wide range of experience in farming and the agricultural industry.